cliqz-oss/cinepass-pythonclient/README.md

 cinepass-pythonclient, a Python SDK for cinepass.de
 =====================

-> Made by Cliqz, a provider of innovative, privacy-focused browser technologies with integrated quick-search functionality and anti-tracking.
+> Brought to you by Cliqz, a provider of innovative, privacy-focused browser technologies with integrated quick-search functionality and anti-tracking.
 Cliqz is a German company owned by Mozilla and Hubert Burda Media.
 Visit https://cliqz.com for more information.

 ## Overview
 This library can be used for access to https://cinepass.de REST API via Python.